 The Dublin vibe is a beautiful blend of art, literary license, Dublin wit, Irish craic, shaken and possibly not stirred with great architecture, green spaces and life changing experiences...with heaps of history and culture.

 Feeling a bit overwhelmed about where to start?
 Then read on to check out the top 33 top things to do in Dublin, as voted by TripAdvisor reviewers.
+Also when in Dublin it would be a shame not to see some live music, check out the best Dublin pubs for live music.

 33 best things to do in Dublin